ChristopherPence/REC/README.md

 - Carlos Power
 - Steven Li

+Naming Conventions:
+Please use camel case to name all files.
+Folders should follow the same but should hopefully be kept to one word.
+When naming Git branches, please follow the conventions on the slides from LMS.
+Examples include: features/[feature_name] bugfix/[bug_name] hotfix/[hotfix_name]

+Git Conventions:
+We are no longer making any commits to master.
+Commit to your feature's branch and then we will merge into master.

 How to use our project name in a sentence:
 - "Have you checked the REC for that new club event?" - RPI Student
 - "REC is so cool!
 I can see all of the flyers from my dorm room" - Another RPI Student